 At VCBJJ, we prioritize creating a safe and structured training environment for adults over 40.
 Recognizing the unique challenges this demographic faces, such as slower recovery times and increased injury risk, we tailor our approach to ensure a safe and enjoyable experience.
 We emphasize starting slowly, focusing on technique over strength, and adapting techniques to individual physical capabilities.
 This involves problem-solving and critical thinking to execute moves efficiently and safely.
 Our defensive style of jiu jitsu builds a strong foundation while minimizing injury risk.
 By fostering a supportive community and offering personalized training, we help adults over 40 navigate the challenges of aging while continuing to grow and thrive in their BJJ journey.

-VCBJJ is part of the Brazilian Globetrotters network, a worldwide community of independent BJJ groups.
-As the lead instructor, I hold a 3rd degree black belt and have over 22 years of coaching and training experience.
-I've had the privilege of learning from some of the best in the field, including Master Rigan Machado, Prof. John B Will, Prof. Silvio Braga, and many more.
+As a 3rd degree black belt instructor with over 22 years of coaching and training experience.
+I've had the privilege of learning from some of the best in the field, including Master Rigan Machado, Prof. John B Will, Prof. Adam Shahir Kayoom, and many others.

 As a coach and practitioner, I'm always striving to improve.
 My goals include becoming a better coach and business operator, managing chronic health issues, and building a team of exceptional coaches.
 I also hope to travel and train around the world, sharing and learning from different martial arts communities.